HappyTetrahedron/penguard/README.md

 -   Code for the Penguard Discovery Server

--   Documentation for the Penguard Penguin Protocol

 -   Documentation for the Penguard Guardian Protocol

+-   (optional) Documentation for the Penguard Penguin Protocol